MyPaipoBoards | New! Paipo Forums | About | Interviews | Bibliography | MySurfReports | WaveRiders Info | Rod's Home Port | Bookmark and Share

 Other Paipo Interviews In Various Stages of Completion:

 Several others are in the works and others are always in various stages of formulation.
-No sooner than we thing the list is winnowing down and several new potential interviewees emerge.
+No sooner do we think the interviewee list is winnowing down and several new interviewees emerge.
 We welcome suggestions for additions to: The Paipo Interviews library.

 Tell us about YOUR paipo history by completing the Paipo History Online Survey Form.